Sambit-12/OOPS_Grocery_Python/6_Images/Readme.md

 # Design

-# Screenshots of output and test cases
+# Screenshots of output, test cases and Pylint Score

 ## Image 1